bernardodiasc/awesomap/README.md

 ## App Features

 - Extract Exif Geolocation from image file, create a marker in that location and display the image in the popup
+  - If you don't have any device with GPS, use the images in `sample-images` folder for testing

 ## Instructions